 For any parent, the safety of their children is of the utmost importance.
 This is why it is crucial to make sure that any items bought for the child are not defective and are safe for the child to use.
 One of the biggest issues parents deal with is defective car seats.
 This equipment is meant to keep children safely seated in the vehicle and prevent injury in the event of a collision.
 Unfortunately, these are sometimes not properly manufactured, tested, or inspected to ensure their efficacy, and many parents are unaware of when a car seat is recalled or what to do if their product has been deemed defective.

 There are various defects that can be dangerous to the child such as those involving non-working restraints, broken and/or sharp pieces, missing parts, or loose parts that could become a choking hazard.
-These are all potentially results of defective design, defective manufacturing, or failure to warn.
+These are all potential results of defective design, defective manufacturing, or failure to warn.

 Parents should be aware of how to determine if the car seat they purchased is defective or not.
 The most effective way to determine this is through the National Highway Traffic Safety Administration’s list of child seat recalls.
 These listings go back a decade – covering even the most recent recalls from manufacturers.
 This listing allows parents to find out if the model car seat they own has been recalled, signifying a dangerous defect.